microsoft/FluidFramework/docs/content/docs/recipes/signals.md

     /*...*/
 }
 ```
 `FocusTracker` differs from `MouseTracker` as it uses the `Signal Request` pattern.
-This is when a newly joining client requests a specific sigal to be sent from other connected clients, so that the new client can recieve pertinent information immediately after connecting to the container.
+This is when a newly joining client requests a specific signal to be sent from other connected clients, so that the new client can receive pertinent information immediately after connecting to the container.

 To achieve this pattern, `FocusTracker` defines the `focusRequestType` that will be sent to request the focus status of all the connected clients: